sunpy/ablog/docs/manual/posting-and-listing.rst

    using ``:redirect:`` option.
 It takes a comma separated list of paths, relative to the root folder.
 The redirect page waits for :confval:`post_redirect_refresh` seconds before redirection occurs.

+   **Disable comments**

+   You can disable comments for the current post using the ``:nocomment:`` option.
+Currently there is no way to disable comments in a specific page.

    **Excerpts & Images**